 Natural Latex is a safe alternative to the popular polyurethane memory foam mattresses.
 100% Natural latex begins as a liquid, extracted by ‘tapping' live rubber trees that grow in tropical climates around the world.
 This process is just like tapping a Maple tree for the natural sap; trees are not harmed and they provide a sustainable resource for natural latex.
 The liquid is then washed carefully and whipped into a latex foam material and formed into the layers of a natural latex mattress.
 The best quality natural latex mattresses are then wrapped in organic cotton and wool.
 The wool layer gives the fire retardant protection that is needed to meet the standards for fire protection because wool is naturally fire retardant.

 I have done a lot of research for natural latex mattress options.
-Many of the options available are very expensive or don’t have all of the quality standards that I am looking for in a mattress.
+Many of the options available are very expensive or don't have all of the quality standards that I am looking for in a mattress.
 Plushbeds.com has a high-quality natural latex mattress called the Botanical Bliss Collection which is made of 100% natural latex, organic cotton, and Joma New Zealand wool.
-I personally own a set of their natural latex pillows which I absolutely love (read my review here).
+I personally own a set of their natural latex pillows which I absolutely love (read my review here) and I also own a mattress from Plush Beds.

 Organic Cotton & Wool Coil Mattress